conda-forge/blog/_sources/posts/2021-02-02-Outreachy.rst.txt

-We here at `conda-forge <https://conda-forge.org/#contribute>`__ have a large number of potential Outreachy endeavors around documentation, maintenance and development.
+We here at `conda-forge <https://conda-forge.org/#contribute>`__ have a large number of potential Outreachy endeavors around documentation, maintenance, and development.
 These tasks are high-impact, affecting the entire conda-forge ecosystem.
 They also cover multiple systems including databases, conda's CDN provider, continuous integration providers, and user interactions on GitHub.